mamos88/nomad-in-aws/README.md

 3. At run time, you need to pass in the profile (which is *test-profile* based on the instructions above) and server_source_ami variables.
 The server_source_ami would be the latest Amazon Linux AMI id in the region you will be deploying the environment.
 4. Obtain the latest Amazon Linux AMI id from the region you want to deploy the image.
 The AMI id will be used in the next step.
 5. You should check for the latest version of Nomad and Consul and update the nomad-server-amazon-linux.sh file with the latest version.
 At the time of this writing the latest version of Nomad is 1.5.3.
 Update the line with NOMAD_VERSION=1.5.3 to the desired version.
 Do the same for Consul, i.e., CONSUL_VERSION=1.15.2 to the desired version.
-6. On your local machine  navigate your terminal to the packer\server folder and run **packer build -var "profile=my-test-profile" -var "server_source_ami=ami-08333bccc35d71140" .**
+6. On your local machine  navigate your terminal to the packer\server folder and run **packer build -var "profile=test-profile" -var "server_source_ami=ami-08333bccc35d71140" .**

    *NOTE: the server_source_ami value will most likely be different than in the example above since you would have obtained it yourself and it will be based on the region you select as well as if the source AMI has been updated since these instructions were written.*